Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Discussion and concluding remark

 Nonetheless, the discovery of this singularity gives a new interpretation of the wavelength selection in bioconvection and streamer structure of settling rods.
 Since local perturbations can easily trigger a chemotactic collapse, multiple plumes can arise from an initial uniform suspension, as long as there are more particles than the threshold $N^*(H^*)^2$ on the horizontal cross-section of each plume.
 As the plume blows up, the short-range or multi-particle hydrodynamic interactions neglected by the dilute assumption will likely play a significant role in regularising the singularity.
 Therefore, the destiny of the streamers/plumes depends entirely upon the physics that regularises the singularity.
 For example, it might be that the regularisation in the gyrotactic plume was able to stabilise the structure, resulting in a steady bioconvective pattern \citep[see][]{Bees2020}.
 However, a different regularisation in the settling rod suspension may have caused the evolving clusters in the streamers and the breakup of streamers at a later stage \citep{Metzger2007}.
 It is also likely that the wavelength selection depends strongly on the hydrodynamic interaction that regularises the singularity.
-Much work may follow after this analogy between the three phenomena, as it connects three separate fields under a single unifying framework and enables the transfer of knowledge between them.
-For example, the regularisation technique in chemotactic collapse \citep{Lankeit2020} can be used to study plumes and streamers.
-Previous experiments on bioconvection \citep{Bees1997} can now be compared with the sedimentation of rods \citep{Metzger2007,Metzger2007a}.
-Finite-depth effect on the bioconvection wavelength \citep{Hill1989,Bees1998a} can be used to re-examine the effect of the bottom wall in the sedimentation of rods \citep{Saintillan2006}.
-Although this work did not directly predict the wavelength of the streamer, it provides a new context in which hydrodynamic interactions played a role in creating and maintaining the plumes/streamers, and a new foundation for future work to base upon.